My life during Covid so far: Break-up…new home… furlough… move back to Belfast… move back to London… re-start my job… lose my job!

 I moved into this flat two weeks before lockdown hit.

-I had a break up, which was a little bit difficult…
+I had a break up… which was a little bit difficult…

 So I kind of went from having ’my space’ in my ex’s house to sharing a space and living with two girls that I had never met before (random people) – which I hadn’t done for maybe 8 years.
-That was kind of tricky, in terms of negotiating relationships and having to get on; because you are essentially with these people all the time.
-But it is fine.

-I started off working at home, but that didn’t last very long.
-Then in April we were all put on furlough.
 I stayed in London for quite a while…. got into yoga… and did exercise.
 That’s mainly how I kept sane.

-That was quite a shock to the system – being 34 and then living back in your parents’ house.
+That was quite a shock to the system – being 34 and living back in your parents’ house.

 Essentially, they know you as an 18 year old (whenever you left home) and it’s years and year later.
 But we got on quite well.
-There were no major bust-ups or anything and I think we all have a better understanding of each other.

 When I moved back to London I was still on furlough for two weeks, until I went back to work in June.

 Because I hadn’t had corona (and still haven’t had corona) I was apprehensive about going back into the stores and also getting on the tube.
-Being in public, being in store openings, and amongst people all the time… that was a little bit scary.

 For months you had been told to stay away from people.